pelias/documentation/getting-started/002-search.md

 | `boundary.circle.lon` | ***151.215281*** |
 | `boundary.circle.radius` | ***50*** |

-Check out the results.
-They are all less than 50km away from the focus point:
+Looking at these results, they are all less than 50 kilometers away from the focus point:

 > * YMCA, Redfern, New South Wales [distance: 3.836]
 * YMCA, St Ives (NSW), New South Wales [distance: 14.844]